ILP Modulo Theories

-We described different applications of the \cobasa{} language.
-All three applications give raise to integer linear constraints.
-In all cases optimization is required, or at least strongly desired.
-Integer arithmetic and optimization requirements point to ILP as a suitable backend for synthesis.
-We experimentally show that ILP indeed works better than the alternatives in Section~\ref{sec:experiments}.

-The applications differ with respect to their language requirements. \begin{inparaenum}[(a)] \item For TA allocation, core \cobasa{} suffices. \item Database debugging requires domain-specific syntax. \item For architectural synthesis, we extend the backend with a custom decision procedure. \end{inparaenum} It is possible for an application to require extensions in both directions.
-For example, we can have an aerospace DSL with separation and co-location operators (among others), combined with a background theory for scheduling.
-The separation constraint shown in Figure~\ref{sfig:mbng:sep} can then be written more succinctly as \verb#sep(m, t7_0, t7_1)#.

-From a decision procedure perspective, extending the language without touching the ILP backend resembles the \emph{eager} approach to SMT~\cite{bat,stp,lauclid}, \ie compiling high-level constructs like bitvector operations to SAT.
-Coupling an ILP solver with an external decision procedure resembles the \emph{lazy} SMT architecture~\cite{barrett02,demoura02,dpllt}.
-Which of the two approaches is better depends on the problem structure and size.
-The lazy approach is harder to implement, but also tends to scale better.
-For example, eager translation suffices for our small database examples; larger-scale problems may require efficient specialized data structures (\eg indices), and thus mandate a background solver.

-For the rest of the paper, we focus on the lazy approach.
-A general framework for combining ILP with theories promises advances in synthesis.
-We will therefore define an ILP Modulo Theories (IMT) framework, and provide an abstract \bct{} architecture for lazy IMT solving.

 In this section, we formally define IMT.
 We also provide a general \bct{} architecture for solving IMT problems.
-We describe \bct{} by means of a \emph{transition system}, similar in spirit to the \dpllt{} transition system~\cite{dpllt}.
-It is intended to describe how to combine an ILP solver and a background decision procedure for a theory $T$ to obtain a solver for ILP Modulo $T$. \bct{} models and generalizes \begin{inparaenum}[(a)] \item the branch-and-cut family of algorithms, \item the lazy approach to Satisfiability Modulo Theories, and \item the non-deterministic Nelson-Oppen combination of decision procedures, where one of the theories is Linear Integer Arithmetic. \end{inparaenum}
+We describe \bct{} by means of a \emph{transition system}, similar in spirit to \dpllt{}~\cite{dpllt}.
+The \bct{} architecture allows one to obtain a solver for ILP Modulo $T$ by combining a branch-and-cut ILP solver with a background solver for $T$.